Dion DiMucci: Personal life

 In the late 1990s, Dion visited his old Bronx parish, Our Lady of Mount Carmel, and returned to Catholicism.
 Sparking Dion's reversion to Catholicism was "a chance viewing of The Journey Home program on EWTN."
 As a practicing Roman Catholic and having struggled with a heroin addiction during his youth, Dion has been involved in prison religion, reaching out to men going through drug recovery.
+In 2009, he traced his detour into drugs and alcohol to the aftermath of the Buddy Holly plane crash: "You know they didn't have grief counseling in the Bronx.
+So what did I do?
+I drank, I took a little of this drug, a little of that drug...
+I tried to avoid the pain in so many ways, or the frustration or the confusion."

 DiMucci was a member of the American board of directors for Renewal Ministries in 2004.
-Dion appeared on The Journey Home and discussed his wanderings from Catholicism to Protestantism and back again on May 1, 2006.
+He appeared on The Journey Home and discussed his wanderings from Catholicism to Protestantism and back again on May 1, 2006.
+In 2013, he received an honorary degree from Fordham University.